jupyter-lsp/jupyterlab-lsp/JEP.md

 > - What other designs have been considered and what is the rationale for not choosing them?

-A previous (stale) JEP proposed to integrate LSP and to adopt Monaco editor, which would entail bringing a heavy dependency and large reliance on continious developement of Monaco by Microsoft; it was not clear whether Monaco would allow efficient use in multi-editor notebook setting and the work on the integration stalled a few years ago.
+A previous (stale) JEP proposed to integrate LSP and to adopt Monaco editor, which would entail bringing a heavy dependency and large reliance on continuous development of Monaco by Microsoft; it was not clear whether Monaco would allow efficient use in multi-editor notebook setting and the work on the integration stalled a few years ago.
 Differently to that previous proposal we **do not** propose to adopt any specific implementation, yet we bring a working implementation for CodeMirror editor, which is already in use by two of the official front-ends for Jupyter (Jupyter Notebook and JupyterLab).

 > - What is the impact of not doing this?

-The Jupyter originally driving innovation in the field is now in some communities perecieved as a driver behind bad coding practices due to the lack of available toolset in the official frontends.
+The Jupyter originally driving innovation in the field is now in some communities perceived as a driver behind bad coding practices due to the lack of available toolset in the official frontends.
 Alternative formats to ipynb were proposed and sometimes the only motivation was a better IDE-features support.

 # Prior art